 1. We would like to maintain a high standard of member conduct from day one and have this reflected in every aspect of the community.

-2. Verbal abuse, racist comments, religious hatred, homophobia, offensively sexist and any other negative behaviour will not be tolerated (this includes team, player and stadium names).
+2. Verbal abuse, racist comments, religious hatred, homophobia, offensively sexist and any other negative behaviour will not be tolerated (this includes team and player names).
 No-one likes to lose games but we expect all members to act cordially at all times not only within the community but also on any other associated forums/websites, especially in the event players decide to have league references in their signatures.

 3. The league is a UK-based entity yet we do not impose restrictions on coach applications.
 However for match scheduling it is assumed you are using UK times.
 If a match is not played due to a confusion over times, then the player acting in accordance with the correct UK time will be deemed to be in the right.
 Note: UK times changes between GMT (winter) and GMT+1 (summer)

 4. Every coach is limited to one team only in the main league, but may participate in as many other side competitions as they have time for.
 If a league team is re-rolled, the original team may never return to the main leagues.
-Racial capping will be suspended for Season 27 and be reviewed every season while new races are released.
+Racial capping is in force and will be reviewed every season upon which affected coaches will be informed of any races capped.
+A single race cap currently stands at a maximum of 12.5% of total league coaches.
 A newly released race should not be capped, however we reserve the right to amend this if a race has highly excessive demand.

 5. Your forum name should match your in-game name.